MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaTeamOwner.md

 When using user delegated permissions, no owner can be specified (the current user is the owner).
 Owner must be specified as an object ID (GUID), not a UPN.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgTeamOwner](/powershell/module/Microsoft.Graph.Teams/Get-MgTeamOwner?view=graph-powershell-v1.0)

 ## SYNTAX

 ### List (Default)